outragedpinkracoon/outragedpinkracoon.github.io/_posts/2023-05-10-publish-your-salary-ranges-part-1-negotiation.md

 categories: [hiring]
 ---

-I often see leaders (aka white males) on LinkedIn commenting that if you publish salary ranges, people 'will always ask for the top amount'.
+I often see 'leaders' on LinkedIn commenting that if you publish salary ranges, people 'will always ask for the top amount'.

 ### Let's talk about why that's BS